ofluffydev/polished/memory/README.md

 **Polished Memory** is a Rust library providing fundamental memory manipulation routines—`memset`, `memcmp`, `memcpy`, and `memmove`—for use in `no_std` environments such as kernels, bootloaders, or embedded systems.
 It is a core component of the Polished OS project, ensuring that essential low-level memory operations are available even when the Rust standard library is not.

+**Version 1.0.0 and above:** This crate is considered stable and safe for production use.
+The API will not change in a breaking way without a major version bump.

 ______________________________________________________________________

 ## What Does This Library Do?